nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div id='help-section'></div>

-### Help for events: `help`
+### Help for the application: `help`

-Returns a list of instructions on what the event encompasses and also what parameters and input format is required to successfully create said event.
+Returns a list of instructions on what are the commands and also what input format is required to successfully execute certain functions.

 This should help new TAs understand the syntax better and also reduces the need to memorise the syntax or refer to any external documentations.